 Parenting Smart offers practical advice for parents and carers of children.
 All of our content is created by Place2Be's parenting experts.
 It's based on evidence and their experiences working with children, young people and their families.

 Pupils may find Kooth helpful.
 Kooth is a free, web based, confidential support service funded by the CCG in Lancashire.
 Kooth provides a safe and secure means of accessing mental health and wellbeing support designed specifically for young people aged 10 - 16.

-Mrs Bridges (Assistant Director of Pupils) and Mrs Player (Deputy for Safeguarding).
+Mrs Bridges (Assistant Director of Pupils).